 Building on a Budget with Martyn Jones

-This is Martyn’s Decklist:
+This is Martyn’s decklist:

 Martyn Jones (Gravekeepers)

-Martyn, tell us how your Deck choice came along!
+Martyn, tell us how your deck choice came along!

-I had a fully fledged Lightsworn Deck around a year ago, but with a change of the Forbidden and Limited List, it wasn’t able to perform as good as it used to anymore.
-I was looking for different Decks to try out and eventually stumbled across the Marik Structure Deck.
-I originally wanted to get it just for Mirror Force, but once I realized I couldn’t put together most of the other good Decks, I felt like Gravekeepers were a great choice for me.
+[quote][p]I had a fully fledged Lightsworn Deck around a year ago, but with a change of the Forbidden and Limited List, it wasn’t able to perform as good as it used to anymore.
+I was looking for different decks to try out and eventually stumbled across the Marik Structure Deck.
+I originally wanted to get it just for [mf], but once I realized I couldn’t put together most of the other good decks, I felt like Gravekeepers were a great choice for me.

 That doesn’t sound bad.
 How did you end up with the final list?

-[quote][p]It started to get better once some of my friends helped me out and traded some good cards with me, but I still didn’t own any copies of Solemn Warning or Pot of Duality.
-I decided to use more tech cards that were easily available to me instead of trying to simply copy the Decklists that did well.
-I doubled tech cards like Compulsory Evacuation Device or Seven Tools of the Bandit – cards I often saw played as 1of’s in the Decks of top contenders.
-I also added Effect Veiler as I think it’s a great card!
+[quote][p]It started to get better once some of my friends helped me out and traded some good cards with me, but I still didn’t own any copies of [warning] or [duality].
+I decided to use more tech cards that were easily available to me instead of trying to simply copy the decklists that did well.
+I doubled tech cards like [ced] or [7tools] [dash] cards I often saw played as 1of’s in the decks of top contenders.
+I also added [veiler] as I think it’s a great card!

-So what other changes did you apply to your Deck?
+So what other changes did you apply to your deck?

-I added Mind Crush and Trap Dustshoot.
-The first is good against all Decks that like to search a lot, while the latter is great in the early game and can be extremely disruptive to your opponent’s strategy.
-Those cards aren’t great against every Deck in the format, however, but you can use that to your advantage, too!
+[quote][p]I added [mind crush] and [dustshoot].
+The first is good against all decks that like to search a lot, while the latter is great in the early game and can be extremely disruptive to your opponent’s strategy.
+Those cards aren’t great against every deck in the format, however, but you can use that to your advantage, too!
 They can make room for cards from my Side Deck, making it easier for me to figure out which card to swap in between Duels.

 [p]You mentioned you had a good Side Decking strategy when you’re getting paired against other Tombkeeper Duelists?

-I always side out Royal Tribute and 2 copies of Necrovalley.
-My opponent’s are using Pot of Duality to get to Royal Tribute, so they’re often faster than me.
-I figured I shouldn’t try to win that race and simply add some more cards that can turn the Duel around.
-Necrovalley is on the field most of the time anyway, so I side them out as well.
+[quote][p]I always side out [r trib] and 2 copies of [necrov].
+My opponent’s are using [duality] to get to [r trib], so they’re often faster than me.
+I figured I shouldn’t try to win that race and simply add some more cards that can turn the Duel around. [necrov] is on the field most of the time anyway, so I side them out as well.

 For more information how those 3 cards can help you beat the Gravekeepers, you may check out our article The Art of Side Decking.

 So there you have it!
-Martyn Jones' Deck proved to be extremely competitive, helping him to score a respectable Top 16 finish.
-With the better options for the Gravekeeper mirror, this might be a Deck you’ll see even more often in the future!
+Martyn Jones’ deck proved to be extremely competitive, helping him to score a respectable Top 16 finish.
+With the better options for the Gravekeeper mirror, this might be a deck you’ll see even more often in the future!